MarilenaRoque/LoadingPage-svg/README.md

 # Funny Idea for a Loading Page

 > This is an original project that consists in a fun loading page, that is also a game that you can play while waiting.
+It was developed using Javascript, HTML, SVGs and CSS animations.

 ![screenshot](./assets/screencapture.png)